Maryland campaign: McClellan's pursuit

 The Army of the Potomac reached Frederick, Maryland, on September 13.
 There, Cpl.
 Barton Mitchell of the 27th Indiana Infantry discovered a mislaid copy of the detailed campaign plans of Lee's army—Special Order 191—wrapped around three cigars.
-The order indicated that Lee had divided his army and dispersed portions geographically, thus making each subject to isolation and defeat in detail.
+The order indicated that Lee had divided his army and dispersed portions geographically, thus making each subject to isolation and defeat.
 Upon realizing the intelligence value of this discovery, McClellan threw up his arms and exclaimed, "Now I know what to do!"
 He waved the order at his old Army friend, Brig.
 Gen. John Gibbon, and said, "Here is a paper with which if I cannot whip Bobbie Lee, I will be willing to go home."
 He telegraphed President Lincoln: "I have the whole rebel force in front of me, but I am confident, and no time shall be lost.
 I think Lee has made a gross mistake, and that he will be severely punished for it.
 I have all the plans of the rebels, and will catch them in their own trap if my men are equal to the emergency. ...
 Will send you trophies."
 McClellan waited 18 hours before deciding to take advantage of this intelligence.
 His delay squandered the opportunity to destroy Lee's army.

-On the night of September 13, the Army of the Potomac moved toward South Mountain, with Burnside's right wing of the army directed to Turner's Gap, and Franklin's left wing to Crampton's Gap.
+On the night of September 13, the Army of the Potomac moved toward South Mountain, with Maj.
+Gen. Ambrose Burnside’s right wing of the army directed to Turner's Gap, and Brig.
+Gen. William B. Franklin’s left wing to Crampton's Gap.
 South Mountain is the name given to the continuation of the Blue Ridge Mountains after they enter Maryland.
-It is a natural obstacle that separates the Shenandoah Valley and Cumberland Valley from the eastern part of Maryland.
+It is a natural obstacle that separates the Shenandoah and Cumberland valleys from the eastern part of Maryland.
 Crossing the passes of South Mountain was the only way to reach Lee's army.

 Lee, seeing McClellan's uncharacteristic aggressive actions, and possibly learning through a Confederate sympathizer that his order had been compromised, quickly moved to concentrate his army.
-He chose not to abandon his invasion and return to Virginia yet, because Jackson had not completed the capture of Harpers Ferry.
+He chose not to abandon his invasion and return to Virginia, because Jackson had not yet completed the capture of Harpers Ferry.
 Instead, he chose to make a stand at Sharpsburg, Maryland.
 In the meantime, elements of the Army of Northern Virginia waited in defense of the passes of South Mountain.